ravn12x/The-Cookbook/Main_courses/Lasagna/README.md

 * 1 kilo ground meat
 * 3-4 cans of crushed tomatos
 * One small can of tomato paste
-* A meat broth cube
+* A stock cube or buillon cube
 * A bit of milk or sugar

 ### Bechamel sauce